abelmorad/Documentation-Splunk/README.md

-# Documentation: Google Cybersecurity Certificate Program
+# Documentation: Querying with Splunk #01

 ## 1. Introduction
 Purpose: Document my experience and share knowledge on the Google cybersecurity certificate program